Kotti/kotti_blog/README.rst

 `Kotti documentation about the asset_overrides setting`_, which is the same as in ``kotti_blog``.

-Be warned: This addon is in alpha state.
-Use it at your own risk.

 .. _Find out more about Kotti: http://pypi.python.org/pypi/Kotti
 .. _Kotti documentation about the asset_overrides setting: http://kotti.readthedocs.org/en/latest/configuration.html?highlight=asset#adjust-the-look-feel-kotti-asset-overrides